sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 Helm accepts up to **64 KB of source**, captures up to **64 KB of console logs**, and bounds the serialized result.
 If output is too large, Helm returns the safe portion and marks the result as truncated instead of buffering without limit.
 :::

+### Stopping and reading execution status

+While Helm is evaluating code, **Run** becomes **Stop** and the result pane shows the elapsed wall-clock time.
+Stop works for both synchronous code and awaited work.
+It terminates the isolated process; in project Helm, Slipway also verifies and terminates the exact Node process inside the app container.
+Closing the request has the same effect, so disconnected work cannot continue invisibly.

+The result bar distinguishes **Success**, **Error**, **Timed out**, and **Cancelled**.
+It also reports the row count when the result is an array, serialized output size, duration, and whether output was truncated.
+Console lines captured before a timeout or cancellation remain available when safe and are labelled **partial**.

+Each run has a unique execution ID.
+If you stop one run and immediately start another, a late response from the older run cannot replace the newer result.

 ## Using Helm

 ### Inspecting Results